 The communication climate is created by what we think, how we react, what we say and how we say it.
-Negative thoughts often start verbal communication off on the wrong foot.
+Negative thoughts often start verbal conversations off on the wrong foot.
 People may shut down when they feel uneasy and become defensive.
 This behaviour can be triggered by judgmental language, hidden motives and lack of concern.

-It is important to identify defensive communication patterns and turn them into supportive ones.
+It is important to identify defensive patterns and turn them into supportive ones.
 The source of the discomfort needs to be identified by asking questions.
 Don’t convince the person of anything or force the issue.
 Allow your partner to speak first before you process what was said and react to it.

 Remember that the goal of good communication is to understand and satisfy both parties, and not to win an argument or be right.